i-winxd/img-seq-to-gif/README.md

 How to run: click on `export_many_img_sequences.bat`.
-Running this will prompt you to open a folder, which contains folders of image sequences.
+Running this will prompt you to open a folder, which contains multiple folders of image sequences.
 It will create GIFs of all folders that appear to be image sequences (all files in the folder look like `[...]####.png` - or more precisely, have the regex `^.+\d+\.png$`)